 Through satellite tagging and colour-ringing, the project also identified new information on the behaviour of non-breeding birds, which were shown to hold territory and exhibit breeding calls.
 This was also found to be the case with other satellite projects across the UK and Europe and it is not fully known whether these are juvenile birds learning breeding behaviour, or birds that are attempting to breed, but who have not found a mate.

 Only two of the 12 birds caught and colour-ringed returned to the project area in subsequent years.
-It is though that this is a result of high adult mortality in an aging population.
+It is thought that this is a result of high adult mortality in an ageing population.
 Look out for birds with blue and white colour rings above the knee joint, with an individual marker ring on the LA – yellow and beginning with the letter A.

 People Power